jkenton/drkenton/_posts/2023-02-15-zotero-annotations.md

 Caveats and Pointers learned the hard way:

 within Zotero's text editor, starting a line with ## will make the following text bold, which is not ideal.
-So, I usually write the section header at the end of the previous annotation, then hit "Enter" to "trick" Zotero into putting the section header at the beginning of a line.
+So, I usually write the section header at the end of the previous annotation.
+Then I move the cursor to the space immediately prior to the ##, and hit "Enter" to "trick" Zotero into putting the section header at the beginning of a line.
+Also, make sure the section header is on its OWN LINE, and that it is brief.

 Yes, it is possible to do the "section headering" within the Obsidian note.
 Yet, if something happens to the obsidian note (a career in tech support and technology use makes me paranoid and avoidant of such issues), you can create a new note from Zotero's annotation file.
 Yet, THAT file will then need to be "re-section headered".
 And any links you made in Permanent notes to particular sections will break, unless you are fastidious about renaming the section headers exactly as before.